Pituophis melanoleucus: Taxonomy and etymology

-The subspecific name lodingi is in honor of Danish-born amateur herpetologist Peder Henry Löding (1869-1942), who lived in Alabama.
+The subspecific name lodingi is in honor of Danish-born amateur herpetologist Peder Henry Löding (1869–1942), who lived in Alabama.

 The species has a variety of common names, including: pine snake, pinesnake, common pine snake, bullsnake, black and white snake, carpet snake, chicken snake, common bullsnake, eastern bullsnake, eastern pine snake, horn(ed) snake, New Jersey pine snake, North American pine snake, northern pine snake, pilot snake, and white gopher snake.

+Taxonomic challenges

+By the nature of the field, taxonomists — those who study taxonomy — often disagree on specific classifications of species.
+These disagreements extend to the eastern pine snake, whose taxonomic status as one species with three subspecies has been challenged.
+One proponent of a taxonomic revision to eliminate the subspecies classifications is the Society for the Study of Amphibians and Reptiles, whose list of amphibians and reptiles was updated in the 9th edition to eliminate the subspecies distinction following a 2021 study "that showed P. melanoleucus to consist of continuous populations that did not correspond to previously recognized subspecies."
+Another review of scientific literature found that two genomic analyses in 2022 and 2023 showed that "subspecific taxonomy does not reflect the evolutionary history of the species."
+While this suggests that the taxonomical classification of Pituophis melanoleucus is changing or will imminently change, the subspecies classification developed in 2000 was used in scientific literature as recently as May 2025.

 Description

-Adults of P. melanoleucus are large, growing to 48–90 in in total length (including tail) and are powerfully built.
+Adults of Pituophis melanoleucus are large, growing to 48–90 in in total length (tail included) and are powerfully built.
 The head is small and somewhat pointed with an enlarged rostral scale that extends upward between the internasal scales.
 Usually, four prefrontal scales are seen.
-At midbody are 27-37 rows of keeled dorsal scales.
+At midbody are 27–37 rows of keeled dorsal scales.
 The anal plate is single.
 The color pattern consists of a light ground color overlaid with black, brown, or reddish-brown blotches.

 Geographic range and habitat

-The species P. melanoleucus is found in the United States in Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, New Jersey, North Carolina, South Carolina, Tennessee, Delaware and Virginia.
+The species Pituophis melanoleucus is found in the United States in Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, New Jersey, North Carolina, South Carolina, Tennessee, Delaware and Virginia.
 The nominate subspecies occurs in southern New Jersey, southern North Carolina west through South Carolina to northern Georgia, eastern Tennessee, southeastern Kentucky and south into Alabama.
 P. m. lodingi occurs from southwestern Alabama to eastern Louisiana, overlapping with P. m. mugitus from southern South Carolina to Georgia and southern Florida.

 The pine snake inhabits pine flatwoods, sandy pine-oak woodlands, prairies, cultivated field, open brushland, rocky desert and chaparral.
 It occurs from sea level to an elevation of 9,000 ft.
 The pine snake requires well-drained, sandy soils with little vegetation for use as nesting and hibernation sites.
+Often select habitat that undergoes frequent fire.
 P. melanoleucus communities in New Jersey were found to hibernate communally while communities in other regions like Tennessee were found to hibernate on their own.